johary1/sportsee/README.md

 - In one terminal, navigate to the `backend` folder and run `npm start` to start the backend server.
 It will listen on port 3000 by default.
 - In another terminal, navigate to the `frontend` folder and run `npm start` to start the frontend server.
 It will open a browser window on port 3001 by default.
 - You should see data fetched from the API or mock data.
-You can modify the bolean IS_MOCKED value to switch between data source either API or Mocked data
+You can modify the boolean IS_MOCKED value in config.js to switch between data source either API or Mocked data.